 - Survivor researchers and consultants

-There is a national planning team in place who oversee the event from year to year, working with local partners.
+A national planning team oversees the event every year, working with local partners.
 This team organically grew from our original research project and membership is pretty fluid and open, to be as inclusive as possible, representing diversity and experience.

 Why did you decide to engage people in this way?

 Peer support is all about people leading, sharing and shaping things together.
-Peerfest could have looked quite different if one organisation led the event.
+PeerFest could have looked quite different if one organisation led the event.

 How has using this method benefitted your work?

-There are many things.
-I’ve learnt that co-production and working truly in partnership with people and with organisations can be hard work.
-I’ve learnt that logos can get in the way.
+We've learnt that co-production and working truly in partnership with people and organisations can be hard work.
+We've learnt that logos can get in the way.